Katharine Fowler-Billings

 Katharine (Kay) Fowler-Billings (1902 – December 17, 1997) was an American naturalist and geologist.
 She is commonly known for being one of the earliest female geologists.
-Katharine was born and raised in Boston, Massachusetts, she attend Bryn Mawr College for her B.A., University of Wisconsin for her M.A., and Columbia University for her PhD.
+Katharine was raised in Boston, Massachusetts, she attend Bryn Mawr College for her B.A., University of Wisconsin for her M.A., and Columbia University for her PhD.

 She was an environmental activist in New England.

 Katharine Fowler Billings died December 17, 1997, in Peterborough, New Hampshire.
 She was 95.

 Personal life

-Katharine was born in New Hampshire in 1902 to William Plumer Fowler and Susan Farnham Smith.
+Katharine was born in Little Boar's Head, New Hampshire in 1902 to William Plumer Fowler and Susan Farnham Smith.
 As a child, for most of the year she and her family would live in Boston, but during the summer they would travel to their coastal home in Little Boar's Head.
 However, she suffered from hay fever while in the coastal village, so her doctor recommended trips to the White Mountains instead, which were known to help those suffering from hay fever alleviate their symptoms.
 From the age of seven up, until she left for college, Katharine would spend every August in Randolph, New Hampshire with a widow, where she developed an appreciation for the mountainous region.
 These trips would influence Katharine to take up the study of geology.

 Both of her parents died before she obtained all her education credentials.

 She was married twice.
 The first was to fellow geologist James W. Lunn, who she met when attending the International Geological Congress in 1929; she would later take on his last name.
 In 1938, she married Marland Pratt Billings, whom she met at Harvard while he was junior faculty, pursuing an attempt to establish his career as a professor.
 She then changed her surname to Fowler-Billings, and had two children with him.